tc3t/benchmarks/map/mapPerformanceComparison.md

 * std::map and std::unordered_map were about 7-8 times slower in total:
     * Inserting sequential keys was 6-7 times slower for std::map/unordered_map than for flat maps.
+        * Without reserve in std::unordered_map, it was around 18 times slower than flat_map.
     * Unlike with flat maps, also deleting a big std::map/unordered_map took significant amount of time - more than what it took to add items to a reserved flat map.
 * std::map/unordered_map took around 5-7 times more memory than flat maps.